nikolamurgo/BerthManagement/README.md

 - Backend: Built using `Python` and `FastAPI`, it provides API endpoints for berth scheduling and management.
 It runs on `localhost:8000`, and API documentation is available at `localhost:8000/docs`.
 - Frontend: A client-side application developed with `Node.js` and `npm` that allows users to interact with berth scheduling functionalities.
 It runs on `localhost:3000`.

-The model is available inside the `model` directory. ★★Please do not remove this model!★
+The model is available inside the `model` directory. ★Please do not remove this model!★

 ## Requirements:
 1. Latest Node and NPM versions